Consensys/quorum-acceptance-tests/README.md

   * Obtain the nodes metadata from Bastion Node (`/qdata/quorum_metadata`) and create a file `config/application-local.yml` with content similar to a sample file in [`config`](config) folder.
 * When using `quorum-examples`, rename `config/application-local.7nodes.yml` to `config/application-local.yml`
 * Run `mvn clean test`
+  * In Travis, `basic` and `advanced` specifications (targetting the consensus used) are run
+  * In local, only `basic` specifications are run.
+Refer to [Gauge documentation](https://docs.gauge.org/latest/execution.html) and [Gauge Maven Plugin](https://github.com/getgauge/gauge-maven-plugin) to see how to run specs selectively.
+    E.g.: `mvn test -Dtags="advanced && istanbul"` to run only `advanced` specifications and scenarios tagged with `istanbul`

 ### Logging